 Playa Viva strives to provide a healthy environment for all guests.
 At the same time we believe that every person should have the personal freedom to pursue their vices as long as they do not disturb others.
 So yes, you may smoke, we only ask that you follow a few simple rules.
 1) Do NOT smoke inside any buildings, many structures are made of wood and other materials that are highly flamable.
 2) Respect the personal space of non-smokers, smoke down wind or find a place to smoke away from non- smokers.
 3) Do NOT leave cigarette buts on the ground, the sand or elsewhere other than in designated recycling and trash receptacles.
 Please clean up after yourself.
-4) Please do NOT smoke within 50 feet of any building entry way (this is to maintain LEED Certification).
+4) Please do NOT smoke within 50 feet of any building entry way.
 5) Please respect smokers and non-smokers alike.

 12. What is your cancellation policy?

 All hotel guests are asked to provide a 20% non-refundable deposit to secure their reservation.
 If a guest needs to cancel for any reason with at least 30 days notice, your deposit will be applied towards a future stay.
 Guests who cancel with less than 30-days will lose their deposit.
 Owners are asked to provide the Management Company with as much notice as possible if they must cancel a reservation.